Ensuring Compliance: Best Practices for Email Signatures and Disclaimer Under GDPR

-The Use of Banners in Email Signatures: What’s Allowed and What’s Not
+2. Use of Banners in Email Signatures

 ✔️ Acceptable Banner Usage (Branding & Information)